Music Therapy (BMT)

 Degree Highlights

-• Use Your Musical Skills: Leverage your major instruments in therapy sessions, and master percussion, piano, and guitar—skills taught at Laurier.
-This hands-on approach ensures you’re ready to integrate a variety of instruments into your therapeutic practice effectively.
+• Musical Tools in Practice: Use your primary instrument in therapy and develop additional skills on percussion, piano, and guitar—core tools for music therapists.
+This hands-on approach ensures you can confidently integrate a variety of instruments into your sessions.

 Top Experiences

-• International Opportunities: Discuss international internship options with the experiential placements coordinator to ensure compliance with certification requirements. all must be supervised by a certified Music Therapist Accredited (MTA
+• International Opportunities: Interested in completing your internship abroad?
+Speak with our experiential placements coordinator to explore international options that meet certification standards.
+All internships—whether in Canada or internationally—must be supervised by a certified Music Therapist Accredited (MTA).

 Courses, Options and Pathways